ycgoh-nahrim/TangkiNAHRIM2.0/README.md

 # Tangki NAHRIM 2.0
-R script of Tangki NAHRIM 2.0
+R script for Tangki NAHRIM 2.0

   <ul>
   <li>Tangki NAHRIM is used for calculating optimal rainwater harvesting tank size in Malaysia.</li>